uccser/cs-unplugged/docs/source/author/topics.rst

       scratch:
         # The Markdown file containing the hints for this programming language
         # implementation of this exercise
+        # The file path is relative to this YAML file
         hints: exercise-1.1/scratch-hints.md
         # The Markdown file containing the solution for this programming
         # language implementation of this exercise
+        # The file path is relative to this YAML file
         solution: exercise-1.1/scratch-solution.md

 .. note::